 June 13, 2016

 After struggling for several years with increasing knee pain due to arthritis-driven meniscus wear (exacerbated by my avid pursuit of adult league alpine ski racing), I decided to have my right knee joint replaced.
-Dr. Andrea Saterbak was repeatedly recommended to me by local ski team coaches and other racers, and when I learned that she did a fellowship at the Steadman clinic in Vail, that she was affiliated with the US Ski Team, and that she was a ski racer herself, I knew she was the surgeon for me.
+Dr. Andrea Saterbak was repeatedly recommended to me by local ski team coaches and other racers, and when I learned that she did a fellowship at the Steadman clinic in Vail, that she was affiliated with the US Ski Team and that she was a ski racer herself, I knew she was the surgeon for me.
 Andrea listened carefully to my goals for the surgery and without sugar-coating the level of effort that would be involved in the recovery, provided the confidence I needed to move ahead.
-I selected the out-patient option at the High Pointe Medical Center, and was home by 3 p.m. the day of surgery.
+I selected the outpatient option at the High Pointe Surgery Center, and was home by 3 p.m. the day of surgery.
 As predicted, the recovery is a much slower, longer process, but the post-operative support and physical therapy included in Dr. Saterbak’s practice were instrumental in getting me back on the snow.
-At 6 months post-op I was waterskiing and wake surfing.
-At 9 months post-op I resumed ski racing (at about 80% speed).
+At 6 months post-op, I was waterskiing and wake surfing.
+At 9 months post-op, I resumed ski racing (at about 80% speed).
 Make no mistake – full healing is taking a long time for me.
 It’s been 14 months since my surgery, and the new knee still is not pain-free, but the discomfort has gone down steadily since the surgery.
 I’m sure that by the time my second post-op ski season starts this fall, I’ll be back at full speed.
 Based on my experience surrounding the procedure and my return to the sports I enjoy, it’s easy for me to recommend Dr. Saterbak and her practice colleagues to others.
 Thank you, Andrea!